Ergodicity of the Fisher infinitesimal model with quadratic selection: Reformulating the recursion

 We are now ready to state the main result of this section extending formula \eqref{E-sexual-reproduction-iterations_n=1_Gaussian-quadratic-change-2} to any $n\in\mathbb{N}$.
 The starting point is again formula \eqref{E-sexual-reproduction-iterations}.
 In the particular case of Gaussian mixing kernel \eqref{E-mixing-Gaussian} and quadratic selection function \eqref{E-selection-quadratic}, it takes the explicit form

-for any $x\in \mathbb{R}^d$ and $n\in \mathbb{N}$, where we have used the tree-indexed notation $\bx_n=(x_i)_{i\in \Tree^n_*}\in \mathbb{R}^{2(2^n-1)d}$ in Remark \ref{R-tree-indexed-variables}, we have set $x_\emptyset:=x$ and we have considered the rescaled distribution $\bar{F}_0$ according to Definition \ref{D-rescaled-F}.
-Again, notice that the exponential terms indexed by the leaves $\Leaves^n$ in the last line of \eqref{E-sexual-reproduction-iterations-Gaussian-quadratic} have been introduced to appropriately correct the rescaled distribution $\bar{F}_0$ of $F_0$.
-As a consequence, the factor $(4\pi)^{-2^{n-1}d}$ arises from the normalization by $\bF_0(x_j)$ whilst the factor $(2\pi)^{-(2^n-1)d/2}$ comes from the repeated products of the Gaussian mixing kernel $G$.
+for any $x\in \mathbb{R}^d$ and $n\in \mathbb{N}$.
+Above, we have used the tree-indexed notation $\bx_n=(x_i)_{i\in \Tree^n_*}\in \mathbb{R}^{2(2^n-1)d}$ in Remark \ref{R-tree-indexed-variables}, we have set $x_\emptyset:=x$ and we have considered the rescaled distribution $\bar{F}_0$ according to Definition \ref{D-rescaled-F}.
+Again, notice that the exponential terms in the fist term of the third line of \eqref{E-sexual-reproduction-iterations-Gaussian-quadratic} have been introduced to appropriately correct the rescaled distribution $\bar{F}_0$ of $F_0$.
+As a consequence, the factor $(4\pi)^{-2^{n-1}d}$ arises from the normalization by $\bF_{\alpha=0}(x_j)$ whilst the factor $(2\pi)^{-(2^n-1)d/2}$ comes from the repeated products of the Gaussian mixing kernel $G$.
 The main result then reads as follows

 \begin{proposition}[Reformulation of the iterations I] Assume that $\alpha\in \mathbb{R}_+$ and set any initial datum $F_0\in \mathcal{M}_+(\mathbb{R}^d)$.
 Hence, the solution $\{F_n\}_{n\in \mathbb{N}}$ to the time-discrete problem \eqref{E-sexual-reproduction-time-discrete} admits the following form